Menu

 Modern Distribution

-The populations where MTDNA haplogroup D5A2A1 is found include:
+The populations where mtDNA haplogroup D5A2A1 is found include:

-1. Han Chinese (various regions of China)
+1. Northern Han Chinese

 3. Koreans